 Farrans has signed two contracts worth in the region of £100m with Northumbrian Water Limited to deliver improvement works which will provide a resilient supply of clean and clear water to its customers for decades to come.

-In County Durham and Tees Valley, Farrans will be improving the underground network of water pipes, constructing a new 24km, 800mm diameter pipeline between Lartington Water Treatment Works and Shildon via Whorley Hill.
-The pipeline will cross underneath the River Tees and Alwent Beck to a depth of 50 metres.
-Around 200,000 customers will benefit from this work.
+In County Durham and Tees Valley, Farrans will be improving the underground network of water pipes, installing 34km of new pipes, 800mm in diameter, between Lartington Water Treatment Works and Shildon via Whorley Hill.
+We’re taking the pipeline across the River Tees at two locations.
+At Cotherstone, we’re constructing a tunnel that will run 20m under the river bed and, at Alwent Beck, we’re building a pipe bridge.

-The project is expected to complete in 2025.
+The project is expected to complete in summer 2025.

 We are looking forward to growing our presence in the north of England having recently opened a new office in Leeds to support our work in this area.